zorca/json-db/uppercase.md

 #json-db

 json-db is a document oriented database using json files as storage.
-It is *not* concurrency proof, so I wouldn't use it in heavy production environnements if I were you.
-Database's size is also a matter.

-This said, json-db can proove usefull in some cases.
+It tries to implement concurrency proofness with unit of work mechanism, but has not been tested yet in heavy load environments.
+Documents are retrieved with a query pattern.

 [![Build Status](https://travis-ci.org/dav-m85/json-db.png?branch=master)](https://travis-ci.org/dav-m85/json-db)